de-soot/de-soot.github.io/README.md

 # My Personal Website

-A place on the internet where i write blog posts about my projects
+A place on the internet where i write blog posts about my projects.

 ## Visit Website Online